linoleparquet/lior-backend/README.md

 - Run with a H2 instance
 - Launch the applicatoin with the `h2` spring profile: `java -Dspring.profiles.active=h2 lino.layani.lior.LiorApplication`
-  You can set the Spring profile in IntelliJ throught Edit Configurations... > Modify options > Add VM options Or Docker option: `docker run --rm lior-backend java -jar -Dspring.profiles.active=h2 app.jar`
+  You can set the Spring profile in IntelliJ throught Edit Configurations... > Modify options > Add VM options Or Docker option: `docker run -p8080:8080--rm lior-backend java -jar -Dspring.profiles.active=h2 app.jar`

 ## TO DO: